-Class No Class description Disposal action 61506 Final version masters of audiovisual productions in highest technical format produced for major marketing campaigns promoting tourism industry development programs and initiatives, such as There's nothing like Australia .
-[For elements of audiovisual productions which do not constitute final version masters in highest technical format, or which relate to minor marketing campaigns use Class 61517].
-Retain highest technical format as national archives in accordance with sentencing guidelines 61507 developing, implementing and reviewing high-level policies, schemes, strategies, plans and frameworks, including national and international marketing plans.
-Excludes operational plans, which are covered by class 61517; developing and implementing major marketing campaigns promoting tourism industry development programs and initiatives such as There's nothing like Australia.
-Includes: final version of marketing and educational material (excluding final version masters of audiovisual productions covered by class 61506); final designs (artwork); scripts and style guides; final version of market research analysis and reports; and case studies used for marketing and dissemination purposes. developing, implementing and reviewing major programs and projects, including education programs, such as the Indigenous Tourism Champions Program, supporting tourism industry development, where the programs and projects are of national or international significance, innovative or will have a substantial social, economic, political or environmental impact.
-Includes projects undertaken as joint ventures, summaries of research findings, and final project outcomes; high-level liaison and collaboration with industry, business, Australian government agencies or overseas agencies relating to tourism industry development issues of a contentious nature, which are of major significance to the agency and its stakeholders, or which result in formal agreements or partnerships; Retain as national archives high-level agreements with national and international stakeholders supporting Australian tourism industry development.
-Includes memoranda of understanding, bilateral agreements, cooperative arrangements and other formal agreements; receipt and provision of high-level strategic advice, including ministerial and policy advice; final version of industry logo and trademark designs, including co- branding.
-Includes registration of industry trademarks; high-level reports relating to tourism industry development where the issue is controversial, or has significant legal, social, economic and/or international implications.
-Includes audit reports of nationally significant agency marketing campaigns and schemes.
-Includes final version, major drafts and supporting research; high-level internal and external committees, taskforces and other bodies supporting the tourism industry development core business, where the agency provides Secretariat support, is the Australian Government's main representative, or plays a leading or prominent role; establishment and conferring of industry awards or sponsorship to eligible recipients.
-[For operational aspects of administering awards and sponsorship use Class 61509]; final version of speeches and presentations made by the Minister or senior agency staff relating to tourism industry development, including conference presentations; and master version of agency publications.
-61508 Agreements and contracts, including those executed under seal, supporting tourism industry development activities, other than those covered in class 61507.
-Destroy 21 years after completed or other termination of agreement 61509 Records documenting: administrative arrangements for committee or working group meetings, information sessions, forums and education seminars, awards, and sponsorship, and agency attendance at events, including invitations, registrations, venue bookings, travel and catering arrangements; Destroy 3 years after action completed nomination and appointment of representatives to tourism industry development committees and taskforces; and receiving and responding to low level general enquiries in relation to the core business, which require a routine/standard response.
-61517 Records documenting: Destroy 10 years routine operational administrative tasks supporting the core business, such as records relating to media hosting programs, media plans, liability release forms and development and programs of towards. after action completed liability release forms, and development and organisation of tourism industry events and conferences; and classes 61506 - 61509.
+Class no Description of records Disposal action 61546 Records documenting: Retain as national developing, implementing and reviewing high-level policies, schemes, strategies, plans and frameworks, including national and international marketing plans.
+Includes final version, major drafts and summaries of consultations and supporting research; archives developing and implementing major marketing campaigns promoting wine industry development programs and initiatives such as Savour Australia.
+Includes: final version of marketing and educational material, including final version masters of audio visual productions in highest technical format; final designs (artwork); scripts and style guides; final version of market research analysis and reports; and case studies used for marketing and dissemination purposes; developing, implementing and reviewing major programs and projects, including education programs such as A+ Australian Wine, supporting wine industry development, where the programs and projects are of national or international significance, innovative, or will have a substantial social, economic, political or environmental impact.
+Includes projects undertaken as joint ventures, summaries of research findings and final project outcomes; high-level liaison with industry, business, Australian and international government agencies relating to wine industry development issues: of a controversial nature, or which are of major significance to the agency and its stakeholders, or which result in formal agreements or partnerships; high-level agreements, Memoranda of Understanding (MOUs) and contracts with national and international stakeholders supporting Australian wine industry development.
+Includes bilateral agreements, cooperative arrangements and other formal agreements; receipt and provision of high-level strategic advice, including ministerial, and policy advice; final versions of industry logo and trademark designs, including co- branding.
+Includes registration of industry trademarks; high-level reports relating to wine industry development where the issue is controversial, or has significant legal, social, economic and/or international implications.
+Includes audit reports of nationally significant agency marketing campaigns and schemes, and outcomes of research undertaken or commissioned by the agency.
+Includes final version, major drafts and summaries of supporting research;